What Is the Difference Between VPS and VPN?

 - Geo-restrictions: With the right VPN, you will no longer be restricted from accessing particular content due to location.
 With a reliable VPN implemented on your VPS, you’ll be able to enjoy net neutrality.

-We recommend NordVPN as a market leader offering world-class services and a network of over 5,000 available servers in over 60 countries.
+We recommend ExpressVPN as a market leader offering world-class services and a network of over 3000 available servers in over 94 countries.

-Nord is registered in Panama, an ideal location as the company isn’t legally required to keep usage logs, and further security is provided by 256-bit AES encryption and other features like a kill switch, multiple protocols, ad blocker, malicious websites blocking, and DNS/IPv6 leak protection.
+ExpressVPN is registered in the British Virgin Islands, an ideal location as the company isn’t legally required to keep usage logs, and further security is provided by 256-bit AES encryption and other features like a kill switch, multiple protocols, and DNS/IPv6 leak protection.

 VPN and VPS may sound similar, but these two can’t be substituted.
 With a VPS, you will reap the benefits of not sharing a virtual server, and it is cheaper than a dedicated physical server.